dotwebstack/dotwebstack-framework/service/openapi/README.md

   repository: "local"
 )
 ```

-Each operation response should have a reference to the return type using content.<mediaType>.schema.$ref.
-The following example
-specifies that the OK response (200) returns the `Breweries` type:
+Each operation response should have a reference to the return type using `content.<mediaType>.schema.$ref`.
+The following example specifies that the OK response (200) returns the `Breweries` type:
 ```yaml
 responses:
   200: